Edit Blog Post

 I share a sense of exhilaration with my guide upon reaching the volcano summit in time for sunrise.
 It's a very tough climb!

-her my fleece shirt to the girl as I was still feeling quite toasty in my thermals, and she quickly rallied in spite of the murderous stares directed at me by her husband.
+my fleece shirt to the girl as I was still feeling quite toasty in my thermals, and she quickly rallied in spite of the murderous stares directed at me by her husband.

 When we summitted after a gruelling climb we were exhilarated, but for an extra 15,000 rupiahs I got to go down into the crater with the guide.
 This was other worldly, with the lava and fumes almost overwhelming and the rocks so hot they glowed blue.
 It was incredible to be in the crater of a live volcano to top off an excellent climb, and we also enjoyed a beautiful sunrise at altitude.
 The descent was naturally a lot faster, but very tough on the knees for my travelling companion and I on the uneven volcano.
 Mount Merapi is the most active and volatile volcano in Java, and that's saying something in the country of the Krakatoa eruption in 1883 which is the biggest explosion in recorded history!

 My travel companion and I then enjoyed traditional song and dance performances in Jogja together which topped off an excellent visit, and our Javan adventure climaxed with an intimate farewell in the privacy of our hotel room.
+It

 Out and about in Jogja with my German travel friend and a chilled out, ever smiling Javanese!

-It was difficult to part company with her the next morning, but I managed to board an overnight train from Jogja to Jakarta for a quick look at the capital city of Indonesia; which is a heaving, crowded, polluted metropolis that was all a bit much for this puppy.
+was difficult to part company with her the next morning, but I managed to board an overnight train from Jogja to Jakarta for a quick look at the capital city of Indonesia; which is a heaving, crowded, polluted metropolis that was all a bit much for this puppy.
 I prefer the wide open spaces when travelling, the sheer number of people and cars was starting to wear me down slightly.
 Travelling in Java can be quite challenging at times, and I composed a little ditty on Jakarta to finish with:

 Took the night train from Jogja to Jakarta